 Researchers have realized that this system can be used to not only edit viral DNA, but any DNA sequence.
 By changing the guide RNA’s sequence to match that of specific gene, scientists can effectively target desired genes with the Cas9 cutting enzyme.
 After this enzyme has cut out the area of interest, researchers can simply leave this gene removed or replace it with a healthy copy of the gene.
 By removing a mutant gene, like the one that causes sickle cell, and replacing it with a healthy copy, CRISPR-Cas9 could potentially treat a multitude of genetic disorders.
 CRISPR technology has also been used to rapidly and accurately scan genomes to identify specific genes and mutations as well.

-Here are the top stories covered by DocWire News featuring novel uses of the CRISPR Gene Editing Technology.
-This edition includes quickly detecting Gene Mutations, Curing Disease, Malaria, deafness and more.
+In this article, DocWire News has compiled the top stories regarding novel uses of the CRISPR gene editing technology.
+This edition includes quickly detecting genetic mutations, curing disease, malaria, deafness and more.
 Read below and stay tuned for more on this exciting topic.

 CRISPR-Chip Accurately Detecting Genetic Mutations in Minutes

 Engineers from the UC Berkeley and the Keck Graduate Institute (KGI) of The Claremont Colleges have recently used CRISPR to create a sensor that detects specific genetic mutations in minutes.
 The researchers are calling the device CRISPR-Chip, and feel that it could potentially provide rapid diagnosis of genetic diseases, or evaluate accuracy of genetic editing efforts.